 Cambridge International prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
-We are part of the University of Cambridge.
+Cambridge Assessment International Education is part of Cambridge University Press & Assessment is a department of the University of Cambridge.

 Our Cambridge Pathway gives students a clear path for educational success from age 5 to 19.
 Schools can shape the curriculum around how they want students to learn - with a wide range of subjects and flexible ways to offer them.
 It helps students discover new abilities and a wider world, and gives them the skills they need for life, so they can achieve at school, university and work.